faern/forkjoin/README.md

 argument, or start with some initial state.
 The algorithm produce one or multiple output values during the execution, possibly aborting anywhere in the middle.
-Algorithms where leafs in the problem tree represent a complete solution to the problem (Unless the leave represent a dead end that is not a solution and does not spawn any subtasks), for example nqueens and sudoku solvers, have this style.
+Algorithms where leafs in the problem tree represent a complete solution to the problem (unless the leaf represent a dead end that is not a solution and does not spawn any subtasks), for example nqueens and sudoku solvers, have this style.
 Characteristics of the search style is that they can produce multiple results and can abort before all tasks in the tree have been computed.